 2. ProProfs

-A little old-fashioned compared to HelpJuice, ProProfs is a robust knowledge management software that offers a ton of tools to users.
-That includes training makers, live chat, brain games development, and more.
+A little old-fashioned compared to HelpJuice, ProProfs is a robust knowledge management software offering many tools to users.
+That includes training makers, live chat, and brain game development.

-People used to newer word formatting styles like the block editor from WordPress may feel that it’s a little outdated.
+People who are used to newer word formatting styles, such as the block editor from WordPress, may feel that it’s a little outdated.
 However, other options and features from ProProfs make it worthwhile.
 For example, you can directly make your knowledge base available for search engines so that you can develop and specify meta descriptions for each article and page.

 Most importantly, you can import docs and files and track up to 30-page revisions.

-Other than that, you can choose from various knowledge base themes and customize them with your brand logo, color scheme, and more.
+You can also choose from various knowledge base themes and customize them with your brand logo, color scheme, and more.
 You’ll find specific templates and samples for wikis, technical documentation, user manuals, internal knowledge bases, and more.

-If you opt for ProProfs’ premium version, you can also assign specific permissions and roles for better collaboration internally.
+If you opt for ProProfs’ premium version, you can assign specific permissions and roles for better internal collaboration.

 Pros and Cons & Pricing